mdanisulh/fusic/README.md

 <p align="center">Welcome to Fusic, the Open-Source music streaming platform inspired by Spotify.</p>

+> **Mobile Device Compatibility Notice:**
+>
+> For optimal viewing, users are advised to use their mobile devices in landscape mode.
+The application is currently optimized for screen sizes above 800px.
+I am actively working on a responsive design solution to improve user experience across all devices.
+Expect updates soon.

 ## Features

 - Search for songs, artists, album, playlists